hyperledger/indy-node/design/anoncreds.md

     * It's needed to fulfill Requirements 5.
 * This attribute can be considered as `m3` special attribute (`m1` is master secret, `m2` is credential context, `m3` is issuance time).
-* Since the Issuer may be malicious (if keys were compromised already), then a proof that  `issuanceTime` is really the current time and not the time from the past is needed
+* Since the Issuer may be malicious (if keys were compromised already), then a proof that `issuanceTime` is really the current time and not the time from the past is needed.
     * We can use our blockchain to prepare such a proof.
     * Issuer signs (by his Cred Def's public key) the `issuanceTime` and sends it to the pool.
     * Each node verifies that `issuanceTime` is not less that the current one, and signs the result with BLS key.